danielbarela/sqljs-uncaughtexception/README.md

 Exceptions thrown from within the event handler will not be caught.
 Instead the process will exit with a non-zero exit code and the stack trace will be printed.
 This is to avoid infinite recursion.
 ``

+This also forcefully kills the node process which means that any process.on('exit') handlers never get executed and resources that may need to be cleaned up, never are.

 line 111 in sql-debug.js contains the following:
 ```
 process['on']('uncaughtException', function(ex) {